altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 But his daily routine was changed by a report.

-"The imperial army is attacking from the south!"
+"The imperial army is attacking from the south!"<br/>

 Fort Volks was filled with tension and excitement.